 If we were to sum it all up, brands work hard to stay relevant, to be fitting for the times.
-In marketing, relevance is just as important.
+In marketing, relevant is just as important.
 If your ads have a high relevance, it can contribute to a good Quality Score and Ad Rank.

 If you’re wondering what good that does you, we’ll help illustrate the importance.